 Effective management of Health & Safety in construction involves implementing comprehensive policies, procedures, and practices to safeguard workers and minimise risks.
 Key measures include:

-- Protective gear and equipment – provide appropriate personal protective equipment (PPE), such as helmets, gloves, and safety harnesses, to minimise the risk of injuries.
+- Protective gear and equipment: Provide appropriate personal protective equipment (PPE), such as helmets, gloves, and safety harnesses, to minimise the risk of injuries.
+For a guide to effective PPE management on construction sites, give this blog a read!

-- Compliance with legislation – ensuring compliance with relevant health and safety legislation and standards to avoid legal repercussions and uphold industry best practices.
+- Compliance with legislation: Ensuring compliance with relevant health & safety legislation and standards to avoid legal repercussions and uphold industry best practices.
+This could involve staying up-to-date with changes in legislation, implementing safety policies and procedures, maintaining accurate records of safety inspections and training and adopting industry best practices to always improve safety performance.